Build an LLM from scratch in MAX

 11Load weights and run modelLoad pretrained weights and interact with your complete model.

-By the end, you’ll have a complete GPT-2 implementation and practical experience with MAX’s Python API.
-These are skills you can immediately apply to your own projects.
+By the end, you’ll understand every line of a complete GPT-2 implementation and have practical experience with MAX’s Python API—skills you can apply directly to your own projects.

-Note on training vs. inference: While some steps reference concepts from training (like layer normalization for “stabilizing activations”), this tutorial focuses on inference using pretrained weights from Hugging Face.
-Training is not in scope, but we include these architectural details for learning purposes and completeness—understanding why each layer exists helps you reason about model behavior and adapt architectures for your own needs.
+Note on training vs. inference: This tutorial focuses on inference using pretrained weights from Hugging Face.
+Training is not in scope, but we include architectural details like layer normalization for completeness— understanding why each layer exists helps you reason about model behavior and adapt architectures for your own needs.

 pixi run gpt2